salrashid123/istio_helloworld/README.md

 docker.io/salrashid123/istioinit:1
 docker.io/salrashid123/istioinit:2
 ```

-(to simulat two release version of an app ...yeah, theyr'e the same app but during deployment i set an env-var directly):
+(basically, they're both the same application but each has an environment variable that signifies which 'verison; they represent.
+The version information for each image is returned by the `/version` endpoint)

 You're also free to build and push these images directly:
 ```